Overview of Wealth Management in India

 Types of Wealth Management Service Providers

-Currently, in India, there are majorly three types of wealth management service providers, viz.
-Banks, Brokerage firms and Boutique advisory firms.
+Currently, there are three types of wealth management service providers in India, viz.
+Banks, Brokerage firms, and Boutique advisory firms.

-- Banks – Banks are known to have a larger investment distribution model, which means that they do not concentrate on only one investment option but on a large investment portfolio.
-Further, they cater also to mid-level segment clients apart from the HNWI’s
+- Banks – Banks are known to have a larger investment distribution model, meaning they do not concentrate on only one investment option but on a large investment portfolio.
+Further, they cater to mid-level segment clients apart from the HNWIs.

 Recommended courses